Wagner departs Huddersfield by 'mutual consent' with club rock bottom of Premier League | Goal.com

 Head coach David Wagner has left Huddersfield by 'mutual consent', the Yorkshire club have confirmed.

-The 47-year-old leaves with the Terriers seven points adrift of safety at the bottom of the Premier League having won just two of their 22 league games so far this season.
+The 47-year-old leaves with the Terriers eight points adrift of safety at the bottom of the Premier League having won just two of their 22 league games so far this season.

 Wagner held talks over his future with the board of directors where it was agreed stepping down was "the correct move for the future of the club."